-In 2004, the USFWS and Washington Department of Fish and Wildlife began allowing small numbers of peregrine falcon nestlings to be taken for falconry, and in 2010 the regulations were modified to include trapping of first-year Washington falcons in the vicinity of nest sites.
+In 2004, the USFWS and Washington Department of Fish and Wildlife began allowing small numbers of peregrine falcon nestlings to be taken for falconry, and in 2010 the regulations were modified to include trapping of first-year Washington falcons.
 WDFW last completed comprehensive surveys of peregrine falcon territories in 2009.
 In that year, the Department identified 108 occupied territories, an increase from 91 occupied territories in 2006, and a continued linear increase in the number of occupied territories since 1990.
 In 2012 as a response to state down-listing of the peregrine, the Washington Forest Practices Board approved the removal of peregrine falcon critical habitat from Forest Practice Rules (WAC 222-16-080).
-WDFW will continue to recommend site specific management plans associated with nesting peregrines when appropriate to avoid or reduce disturbance.